 Leave of Absence — Leave of absence is a privilege that may be requested for those who desire to interrupt, but not to discontinue permanently, their enrollment at Albion for one or two semesters.
 Applications must be made in writing to the vice president for student affairs prior to the semester in which the student is requesting the leave of absence.
 A student who is granted a leave of absence may normally participate in enrollment procedures of regularly enrolled students for such considerations as registration, room lottery and applications for financial assistance.
 The student is expected to return to Albion following leave.

-Voluntary Withdrawal from College — Students who wish to withdraw from the College during the semester (i.e., withdrawing after enrollment has been completed at the beginning of a semester and before the completion of final exams) should initiate the withdrawal process by contacting the Student Affairs Office and submitting a Mid-Semester Withdrawal Notification Form.
+Voluntary Withdrawal from College — Students who wish to withdraw from the College during the semester (i.e., withdrawing after enrollment has been completed at the beginning of a semester and before the completion of final exams) should initiate the withdrawal process by contacting the Student Development Office and submitting a Mid-Semester Withdrawal Notification Form.

-Readmission — Graduates or former students may apply for readmission to the College at the Office of the Vice President for Student Affairs.
+Readmission — Graduates or former students may apply for readmission to the College at the Office of the Vice President for Student Development.
 Applications for readmission are to be submitted at least one month prior to the beginning of the semester in which the student wishes to return.
 Students are charged a readmission fee of $60.

 Non-degree Status (Special Student Status) — Applies to students enrolled for special programs designed to fill particular needs but not usually leading toward graduation.
 This status normally applies only to students at the freshman or sophomore level.
 Re-enrollment as a non-degree student is dependent upon the maintenance of a minimum grade of 2.0 in each course in which the student is enrolled.
 A non-degree student must submit appropriate credentials to the Admission Office one month in advance of registration.
 Non-degree students who wish to become candidates for the bachelor of arts degree must formally apply for admission to the College.